colorful rollercoaster

 1. Asset Allocation

-Once you’ve opened an investment account and you begin to build your portfolio, asset allocation is one of the most important strategies to consider to help you balance risk and return.
-A typical portfolio might divide its assets among three main asset classes: stocks, bonds and cash.
+Once you’ve opened an investment account and you begin to build your portfolio, asset allocation is an important strategy to consider to help you balance potential risk and rewards.
+A typical portfolio might divide its assets among three main asset classes: stocks, bonds, and cash.
 Each asset class has its own risk and return profile, behaving a little bit differently under different market circumstances.

 For example, stocks tend to offer the highest gains, but they are also the most volatile, presenting the most potential for losses.
-Bonds are generally considered to be less risky than stocks, while cash is the most stable.
-Cash investments in your savings account are insured by the federal government.
+Bonds are generally considered to be less risky than stocks, while cash is typically more stable.

-The proportion of each asset class you hold will depend on your goals, time horizon and risk tolerance.
-Your goal tells you how much you need to save.
+The proportion of each asset class you hold will depend on your goals, time horizon, and risk tolerance.
+Your goal is how much you aim to save.
 Your time horizon is the length of time you have before reaching your goals.
-And your risk tolerance is how willing you are to accept losses in the short-term in exchange for potentially greater long-term gains.
+And your risk tolerance is how much risk you’re willing to take to achieve your goals.

 Your asset allocation can shift over time.
 For example, someone in their 30s saving for retirement has a long time horizon and may have a higher risk tolerance.
 As a result their portfolio may contain mostly stocks.
-As that person ages and nears retirement, their portfolio may shift to contain more bonds and cash, which are less risk and less likely to lose value in the short-term.
+As that person grows older and nears retirement, their portfolio may shift to contain more bonds and cash, which are typically less risky and less likely to lose value in the short-term.

 2. Diversification

-Another way to manage risk in your portfolio is through diversification, building a portfolio with a broad mix of investments across assets, helping you avoid putting all your eggs in one basket.
+Another way to help manage risk in your portfolio is through diversification, building a portfolio with a mix of investments across assets to avoid putting all your eggs in one basket.

 Here’s how it works: Imagine you had a portfolio consisting of stock from one company.
 If that stock does poorly your entire portfolio suffers.

-Now imagine a portfolio consisting of many stocks, from companies of all sizes, sectors and parts of the globe.
+Now imagine a portfolio consisting of many stocks, from companies of all sizes and sectors.
 Not only that, it also holds other investments, including bonds.
-Now, if one stock suffers, it will have a much smaller effect on your overall portfolio, spreading out the risk of holding any one investment.
+If one stock suffers, it will have a much smaller effect on your overall portfolio, spreading out the risk of holding any one investment.

 3. Rebalancing